therightstuff/aws-cdk-js-dev-guide/README.md

 This was initially an attempt to create a simple way to define, build, test and deploy AWS projects using CDK and SAM.
 In spite of my discovering that SAM is extremely limited and doesn't integrate well with CDK [by design](https://github.com/awslabs/aws-sam-cli/issues/1911), it was only after I started trying to integrate lambda layers that it became clear that testing "locally" with SAM means only one thing: deploying everything to the cloud and then invoking lambdas locally against the cloud infrastructure.
 Once everything's in the cloud already, I can't see much utility in testing locally - it's simpler and safer to deploy a separate stack for testing.

 The only real way to test locally would be to recreate the invoked lambda's context manually, which has proved too costly for too little benefit.
-If you're interested in seeing my efforts in that direction, I've left the `feature/adding-lambdas` branch up for reference.
+If you're interested in seeing my efforts in that direction, I've left the `feature/adding-lambdas` branch up for reference (although that's only partial, the functional code for actually running the lambdas in a separate project and I'm not sure it's worth bringing in here - ask me if you're really interested).

 ## Tooling setup for local AWS development